Best Ping Pong Paddles of 2023: Our Favorites

 1) Spin

-The spin is determined by the thickness of the rubber on the blade of your paddle.
+The spin is determined by the thickness of the rubber on the blade of your ping pong paddle.
 The thicker the paddle is, the more spin you can generate and vice versa.
 It’s crucial to keep your rubber clean for maximum spin control.

 2) Power and Speed